shtukas/nyx/Nyx/README.md

 ## Tags

-The overall organization of the Nyx system is that of tags.
+The overall organization of the Nyx system is that of taxonomy.